Philadelphia Bicycle Accident Lawyers

 - Protective clothing.
 If you were wearing protective clothing either against the elements, or reflective clothing to your visibility to drivers, it is important to report your preventative actions immediately.
 This shows that you were not negligent and were instead prudent and cautious while riding.
 Having worn a helmet is also helpful, even if you did not suffer a head injury, as it further supports the image of you as a responsible bike rider.

-Philadelphia Bicycle Accident Lawyers at Nerenberg Law Associates, P.C., Help Bike Accident Victims Present Their Case With Prudence and Knowledge
+Philadelphia Bicycle Accident Attorneys at Nerenberg Law Associates, P.C., Help Bike Accident Victims Present Their Case With Prudence and Knowledge